The Coincidence of Coconut Cake

-The Coincidence of Coconut Cake….What is it about a coconut cake that brings your soul back down to earth and reminds you of warm summers on the back porch with your grandmother?
-Well for me that is because those are childhood memories that actually exist in my past.
-It even prompted me to write a post about the coconut and all the amazing things you can get from it.
-Check out that post here.
-Choosing this book was an easy choice for me as the coconut cake brings back feelings of home and nostalgia.
+The Coincidence of Coconut Cake….What is it about a coconut cake?
+Well for me, my childhood memories are filled with it’s pillowy goodness.
+It brings your soul back down to earth and reminds you of warm summers on the back porch with your grandmother.
+It has prompted me to not only read a book about it, but to also write a post about the coconut and all the amazing things you can get from it.
+Choosing this book was an easy choice for me as coconut cake brings back feelings of home and nostalgia.

 The Characters & Plot

 The Coincidence of the Coconut Cake flows like a foodies version of You’ve Got Mail.
-Lou, an up and coming chef/restaurateur living and working in Milwaukee, is engaged to high power attorney Devlin.
+Lou, an up and coming chef/restaurateur living and working in Milwaukee.
+She is engaged to high power attorney Devlin.
 Lou has made her grandmother’s semi-famous coconut cake for Devlin’s birthday.
 To Lou’s dismay Devlin does not appropriately receive her coconut cake surprise with open arms.
 Lou catches him in the midst of a tryst with another woman.
-Lou flees the scene cake in arms, and coincidentally (literally) runs into Al as she is fleeing the debauchery.
+Lou flees the scene cake in arms.
+Then, coincidentally (literally) he runs into Al as she is fleeing the debauchery.

-Al, a British food critic living in Milwaukee…hates his job and the city.
-Al can’t get the girl with the coconut cake who smelled of vanilla and bacon out of his mind after seeing her upset at the coffee shop and running from something.
+Al, a British food critic is living in Milwaukee and hates his job along with the city.
+Al can’t get the girl with the coconut cake who smelled of vanilla and bacon out of his mind, especially after seeing her upset at the coffee shop and running from something.
 Why was she upset?
 Why did she have a coconut cake with her?
 What was she running from?
 All of these questions remain unanswered and controlled his every thought.
 To take his mind off the mystery girl he takes on his next assignment to which he unenthusiastically goes to review a small French restaurant, Luellas.